Oil spill off China coast now the size of Paris

 Chinese authorities said there were four separate slicks that had formed after the Panama-registered Sanchi tanker sank Sunday.
 The largest oil slick is 48 square kilometers (19 square miles), it added.

-The Administration did not respond for a request for additional information Thursday.
+The administration did not respond Thursday to a request for additional information.

-It had been burning in the East China Sea for a week following a collision with another vessel.
+The tanker burned in the East China Sea for a week following a collision with another vessel.
 All crew members, 30 from Iran and two from Bangladesh, are presumed dead.

 The Sanchi was carrying 136,000 tons -- around one million barrels -- of oil from Iran to South Korea when it collided with the Hong Kong-registered CF Crystal freighter in the East China Sea on January 7.